luizbgomide/sovereign/combat.md

 Scoop up a dropped item within melee range, leaving it Readied in your hand.

+If you attempt to pick up an item while adjacent to an armed melee combatant, they get a free melee attack against you.
+To avoid this, you must Disengage first.

 ### Stand Up (Move Action)

 Rise from a prone position, picking up any dropped items as you do so.

+If you stand up adjacent to an armed melee combatant, they get a free melee attack against you.
+To avoid this, you must Disengage first.

 ### Go Prone (Free Action)